rwxrob/zet/20210502133019/README.md

 # NeoVim is Shit and Ruining New Developers

 > Update: Hey look!
 I have shaken the hornets nest of useless Rust and
 > NeoVim fanboys by writing this.
-They had being wrong.
+They hate being wrong.
 Meanwhile, tons
-> are getting great jobs at huge companies that don't allow NeoVim at
+> are getting great jobs at huge companies that don't allow
-> all.
-But they really would rather rant into the ether about their
+> Neo-fucking-vim at all.
+But they really would rather rant into the
-> stupid creation.
-I expect as much from Rust/NeoVim/Crytpo/NFT people.
+> ether about their stupid creation.
+I expect as much from
-> You can spot them a mile away.
+> Rust/NeoVim/Crytpo/NFT people.
+You can spot them a mile away.
+>
+> And by the way, Vim has problems also.
+Try using in on Alpine or
+> BusyBox containers.
+Oh wait, you don't know what those are, cuz you
+> use NeoVim.
+Maybe you'll try to use Control-C instead of escape one
+> day, pfffhahahahaha.
+Yeah, prove your cluelessness even more.

 * <https://lobste.rs/s/vlfxn1/neovim_is_shit_ruining_new_developers>